Estimating the Generalization in Deep Neural Networks via Sparsity: Method

 \section{Method}

 DNNs are bio-inspired artificial neural networks that generally consist of multiple layers where each layer is a collection of certain amount of units.
-Similar to neuroscience, a unit in DNNs generally behaves as a perceptive node, and makes responses to the inputs.
-Specifically, in CNNs, it refers to the activated feature map outputted by the corresponding convolutional filter.
-Given an input $\mI$, the unit $\mU$ is expected to present specific function preference and would be highly responded if it could capture the feature of this input,
+Similar to neuroscience, a unit in DNNs\footnote{For CNNs, it refers to the activated feature map outputted by the corresponding convolutional filter} generally behaves as a perceptive node, and makes responses to the inputs.
+Given an input $\mI$, the unit $\mU$ is expected to present specific function preference and would be highly responded if it could capture the feature of this input, $f : \mI \rightarrow \mU$.

 Consider a classification problem with a \textbf{training} dataset $\mathcal{D}$ including $N$ classes $\{\mathcal{D}_k\}^{N}_{k=1}$, $\mathcal{D} = \mathcal{D}_1 \cup \cdots \cup \mathcal{D}_{N}$.
-To obtain excellent generalization on testing data, units are trained to be capable to perceive diverse intrinsic natural features hidden in a dataset.
-When comes to a single class, this would lead to the sparsity of units because only a small group of units, which are substantially function-correlated to the common features of the specific class, would be highly active.
+To obtain excellent generalization on unseen data, units are trained to be functionally specialized to perceive diverse intrinsic natural features hidden in a dataset.
+For a single class, only a small group of units, which are function-correlated to the common features of this class, would be highly active.
+Therefore, this results in the \emph{sparsity} of units.
 On the contrary, due to the its excessive capacity, it is possible for DNN to just "memorize" each sample in the class and then simply "mark" it as belonging to this class.
-In this situation, much more units are needed since they could not give true representations of class-specific intrinsic features.
-So, we would begin with identifying the group of units which are highly active on samples in the specific class $\mathcal{D}_j$.
+In this situation, much more units are needed to be active since they could not give true perception in regards to class-specific intrinsic features.
+In this way, we would begin with identifying the group of units which are highly active on samples in the specific class $\mathcal{D}_j$.